What Are Dental Implants?

 Dental Implants can replace one or more missing teeth.
 Many patients want to know the actual cost of dental implants upfront without consultation at our St. Helens, Oregon office.
 Unfortunately, the dental implants cost is based upon numerous factors that are specific to each patient’s case, such as the number of the missing teeth, the treatment option that is recommended by our doctors and any additional specifics that may be needed.
 Fortunately, Hiebert Dental Group offers different financial arrangments and insurance possibilities to make your dental implant treatment a reality.

-What Are Dental Implants Alternatives?
+What Are Dental Implant Alternatives?

 There is no tooth-replacement alternative that compares to dental implants.
 However, when preferred or necessary, patients may choose to replace one or a few missing teeth with a dental bridge that is attached to natural teeth.
 Dentures may be selected for full-arch replacement.
 We take care to create bridges and dentures that fit as well as possible to restore optimal function and confidence for our patients.